Odblod-code/score-board/README.md

 This a library destinated for a Football wordcup board.
 In this library you can find three utilities:

-- FootballBoard
+- FootballBoard:
-FooballBoard will create a table with a list of matches with time, teams, score and status.
+will create a table with a list of matches with time, teams, score and status.
 In this case, the list is not dynamic, inside the code there is a functions that controls the results of the match depending the possition.
 Having this in mind, I recomend you to stick to the example parameter "footballBoard".

 First element in array will be the header, next elements will be the data inside the table.